 - Add the softened butter and beat until thoroughly blended.

 - Add in the molasses.
 At this point, the batter will look thick, much like a very thick waffle batter.

 - Beat in the eggs one at a time, beating each in thoroughly before adding the next.
 Scrape the bottom and sides of the bowl as you add them.
 Mix it at low speed to incorporate and then beat at medium speed for 2 minutes.
 The batter will become very smooth and thick, but not even come close to forming a ball.

 - Scrape the dough into the baking pan.
 Smooth it level using a spatula.
-Set in a draft-free place to rise for 1 hour.
-The loaf will barely crown above the rim of the 8″ x 4 1/2″ pan.
+Set in a draft-free place to rise for 30 minutes to 1 hour.
+The loaf should barely crown above the rim of the 8″ x 4 1/2″ pan.

 - When 10 minutes are left in the rising time, preheat the oven to 350°F.